 - Extensive experience conducting independent investigations at schools, in the workplace, and for municipalities.

 - Successfully argued appeals before the Massachusetts Appeals Court.

 - Represented public utility companies, power generators, and other commercial and industrial clients in connection with property tax appeals.

-- Represented clients in trust and probate disputes, litigation, and appeals.
+- Represented numerous trustees, personal representatives, and other interested parties in trust and estate disputes, litigation, and appeals.

 - Editor-in-Chief, Western New England Law Review (2006-2007)

 - Law Clerk, U.S. District Court, District of Connecticut (2007-2008)